btcarter/dissertation/README.md

 ## Project status

-incrementally testing structural scripts to map I/O on step1
+incrementally testing structural scripts to map I/O on step1 got hung up on some missing packages.
+Am reinstalling cmake and ANTs to attempt a fix.